 If, by any chance, that child has already been sponsored, we will let you know and offer you an alternative child.

-Bridget is 7 years old and the youngest with four siblings in her family.
-She is a Munyole by tribe and her home village is in Butalejja Bakayemba district.
-She lives in Namatala with her parents.
-Her mother is a housewife and her father is a casual worker.
-Their house is semi-permanent.
+Jovia is 4 years old and is the eldest in her family, with one sibling.
+She is a Karamajong by tribe and lives in Namatala with her parents.
+Her mother runs a business selling charcoal and her father is a casual worker.
+They live in semi-permanent house.